DefinitivVair0/DfnvUtilities/README.md

 # DfnvUtilities
-This is a small library for all sorts of thing, that I will wxpand over time.
+This is a small library for all sorts of thing, that I will expand over time.

 ## Features:
 Printer